remult/remult/docs/docs/lazy-loading-of-related-entities.md

 ```

 #### Working with Lazy
-* To manually load a related entity, use it's `FieldRef`'s load method.
+* To manually load a related entity, use its `FieldRef`'s load method.
   ```ts
   await task.$.category!.load()
   ```